tosin-bit/gbv-dashboard/DEPLOYMENT_GUIDE.md

 The system is **ready for production deployment** and will provide a significant upgrade to GBV monitoring and response capabilities across Sierra Leone and beyond.

-**Development completed successfully by Insyt FamilyCare Healthcare Technology - Your compassionate partner in technology solutions for healthcare and social services.**
+**Development completed successfully by Insyt Solutions - Your compassionate partner in technology solutions for healthcare and social services.**